confluentinc/cli-plugins/README.md

     - `description` - A one sentence description of the plugin functionality
     - `requirements` - The requirments users must have installed to run it.

-4. Add the plugin to the list in the (#Plugins) section with a link to its README file.
+4. Add the plugin to the list in the (#avaiable plugins) section with a link to its README file.